e2b-dev/awesome-ai-agents/README.md

 Science, Multimodal, Social, Multi-agent

 ### Description
-- Mindstorm in Natural Language-based Societies of Mind
+- Natural Language-Based Societies of Mind - concept with societies and communities of agents
 - Concept, which contains societies and communities of agents
 - Agents can be either LLMs, NN-based experts, APIs and role-players.
 They all communicate in natural language.
 - To solve tasks, these agents use a collaborative "Mindstorm" process involving mutual interviews.